Humppa

+Dances

-There are three different dances typically danced to humppa music, and they have existed long before the word "humppa" was coined.
+Three different dances are typically danced to humppa music.
+They existed long before the word "humppa" was coined.
 One form of Humppa dance is related to one-step, which arrived in Finland 1913.
 In this kind of humppa, both dancers take a step on each first beat (on "hump") and progress to the direction of dance.
 This is danced making turns in closed position or making figures by changing various open positions.

 The second Humppa form is related to two-step, which came to Finland in 1910.
 This Humppa has some rhythm and movement from samba and waltz.
 A third form of dance, Nilkku, is based on a slow, slow, quick, quick rhythm.
 The first quick step hardly takes any weight and gives the dance an appearance of limping.

-In early 1970s pop music and dancing alone almost killed social dancing, but revival of humppa since mid-1970s keeps the traditional social dancing alive.

-The revival meant that humppa had become the most popular music and dancing form for older people and also for countryside's youth in the Eastern and South-Eastern parts of the country.
-Most popular humppa artists from the 1970s include male singers Erkki Junkkarinen, Henry Theel, Mikko Järvinen, Eino Valtanen, Eero Aven, female singers Berit, Eija-Sinikka, Hanne and bands Tulipunaruusut, Kaisa & Kumppanit and Mutkattomat.
-The most popular humppa event were probably Humppa festivals of Lappeenranta.
+In the early 1970s, pop music and dancing almost killed social dancing, but the revival of humppa keeps traditional social dancing alive.
+The revival meant that humppa had become the most popular music and dancing form for older people and for the countryside's youth in the Eastern and South-Eastern parts of the country.
+Popular humppa artists from the 1970s include male singers Erkki Junkkarinen, Henry Theel, Mikko Järvinen, Eino Valtanen, Eero Aven, female singers Berit, Eija-Sinikka, Hanne and bands Tulipunaruusut, Kaisa & Kumppanit, and Mutkattomat.
+The most popular humppa festivals were in Lappeenranta.